zammad/zammad-org/src/en/reference/rails-commands.md

 **use a test system first**!
 :::

-## Starting Zammad's rails console
+## Starting Zammad's Rails console

 ### Execute a single command